rackerlabs/docs-cloud-servers/api-docs/getting-started/create-network/create-network-nova.rst

    -  ``cidr``.
 The IP block from which to allocate, such as ``192.168.0.0/24`` or ``2001:DB8::/64``.

-   Th operation returns the CIDR, ID, and label for the new network, as shown in the following output:
+   The operation returns the CIDR, ID, and label for the new network, as shown in the following output.

+   **Create network with nova response**

    .. code::